vim-autoformat/vim-autoformat/README.markdown

 ==============
 Format your code with only one button press!
 This plugin makes use of external formatprograms to achieve the best result.
-You can specify how to use which formatprograms for which filetypes.
-A set of reasonable defaults are given, so you should be able to use it right away.
+You can specify how to use which formatprograms for which filetypes, but a set of reasonable defaults is given, so you can use it right away.
 Check the list of formatprograms to see which languages are supported by default.
 You can easily customize or add your own formatprogram.